 If you really are fluent in your target language, native speakers should definitely be able to understand you.
 Do your native speaker friends ask you to repeat what you’ve said?
 Do they look confused whenever you speak?
 If so, you’re probably not fluent just yet.

-Since the goal of learning any language is to be able to communicate effectively in that language, it’s a big obstacle if native speakers can’t understand you.
-It could be an issue with pronunciation, accent, vocabulary or grammar, but regardless of the root cause, this problem can definitely keep you from being fluent.
+If they can’t understand you, it could be an issue with pronunciation, accent, vocabulary or grammar, but regardless of the root cause, this problem can definitely keep you from being fluent.

 One way to determine what exactly is stopping native speakers from understanding you is to hire a native-speaking tutor through a website like italki.

-Italki can help you find a tutor to assess your areas of weakness and help you become more fluent.
+A tutor can help assess your areas of weakness and help you become more fluent.
 If you’re not sure if a native speaker can understand you, a tutor will be able to tell you.
-If you know native speakers don’t understand you but don’t know why, a tutor can also help pinpoint what’s causing this issue and work with you to correct it.

 Yes, comfort counts when it comes to fluency!
 If you can speak your target language as comfortably as your native language, that’s a great sign that you might be fluent.
 If you still get twitchy when you have to actually use your target language, there’s a strong chance you’re not quite fluent.